wp-plugins/woocommerce-gift-wrapper/readme.txt

 }
 add_action( 'wp_enqueue_scripts', 'wcgiftwrapper_manage_scripts', 99 );`

 == Screenshots ==

 1. Screenshot of the settings page.

-== Changelog ==
-= 1.0 =
-* Initial release
-= 1.0.1 =
-* Clarifications on settings page to help prevent users making the wrong category invisible; multi-select may need to be removed.
-= 1.0.2 =
-* Removed setting to hide gift wrap from catalog as it was potentially disruptive if category was set wrong = 1.0.3 =
-* Now compatible with versions of WC < 2.2.2
-* Minor CSS fix
-= 1.1.0 =
-* Finished l10n install
-* Added in copyright/fork notice for Gema75
-* Modal view in cart

 == Upgrade Notice ==
 = 1.0 =